 Spinal Cord Injury Survivor Stories: Recovery after Traumatic Injury

 A spinal cord injury (SCI) is a devastating event that can affect a person at any age.
-Spinal cord injury survivors not only have to focus on recovering physically, there is an emotional and mental recovery component as well.
-And depression is often a factor after a traumatic injury and according to United Spinal Association, it affects 37% of people living with SCI.
+Spinal cord injury survivors not only have to focus on recovering as much as possible physically, there is an emotional and mental recovery component as well.
+Depression is often a factor after a traumatic injury and, according to United Spinal Association, it affects 37% of people living with an SCI

-According to Dr. Geneva Tonuzi, medical director of Brooks Rehabilitation’s spinal cord injury program, “A spinal cord injury is traumatic and life changing, there is a lot of hope for recovery.
+According to Dr. Geneva Tonuzi, medical director of Brooks Rehabilitation’s spinal cord injury program, “It is important to understand that even though a spinal cord injury is traumatic and life changing–there is a lot of hope for recovery.
 There is new technology all the time and new research all the time.”

-This article will discuss how spinal cord injuries occur, share inspirational recovery stories and provide insight on the ways SCI survivors can empower their recovery, find a community of support and regain physical, social and emotional health during and after.
+This article will discuss how spinal cord injuries occur, share inspirational recovery stories, and provide insight on ways SCI survivors can empower their recovery and find a community of support to help regain physical, social and emotional health during and after recovery.

 What is a SCI Injury?